martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-12-08-gre-toefl-preparation.markdown

 For Linux users, you don't need to change your operating system while giving these tests (the website won't allow you by default).
 The website only checks the `User-Agent` field in HTTP requests, so simply spoof your browser information using this [extension](https://chrome.google.com/webstore/detail/user-agent-switcher-for-g/ffhkkpnppgnfaobgihpdblnhmmbodake?hl=en).
 I faced no issues during my test, even though my browser/OS was not "offically compatible".

-*(IMPORTANT - Do not attempt the un-timed PowerPrep test provided on the website.
+**IMPORTANT** - Do not attempt the un-timed PowerPrep test provided on the website.
 Its questions are identical to the timed Test #1.
-I almost made this mistake.)*
+I almost made this mistake.

 ### Exam Day Preparation

 Make sure you carry your passport and snacks for the 10 minute break.
 Be sure you completely understand the exam pattern.
 Water is NOT ALLOWED in the exam room.
 The 10 minute break is the only time you will get to use the restroom, eat, or drink something.
 Carrying a jacket is ALLOWED, and a good idea since the exam hall is cold.
 The actual GRE exam has an extra test section, and takes about four hours in total.
 If you are well prepared, it should be like any other exam.

+**IMPORTANT** - Make sure you have decided a list of 4 colleges to send your scores to.
+Do check whether the program requires GRE scores at all (MIT EECS and UIUC CS doesn't, for instance).
+You will waste additional 108$ if you do not select 4 colleges immediately after your exam.

 I finally scored 161 in Verbal, 170 in Quant and 5.5 in AWA.
 This was close to my expectation after the exam and I am pretty happy with these scores!
 Most of my friends got scores within 2 marks of their practice test scores.